kmarks24/pp/README.md

 # pp

 Step1.
-Curate the clones with "Count_up.groovy"
+Curate the clones with "Checker.groovy"
 Step2.
 Export the curated annotations with "export.groovy" Step3.
 Run a python script to covert the annotations into a table and curate the patch sizes